 Alternatively, the Matrimandir can be seen more closely from the roadside in a certain area.
 If you've hired a taxi, your driver may know the exact location.

 Going Inside Matrimandir

 Access to the Matrimandir is highly regulated as it's been deemed to be for serious spiritual seekers only.
 If you would like to go inside, you'll need to make a "request for concentration" at least a day in advance, in person, at the Visitor's Center.
-This can only be done between 10-11 a.m. and 2-3 p.m., any day except Tuesday.
+This can only be done between 10-11 a.m. and 2-3 p.m., any day except Tuesday (Matrimandir is closed on Tuesdays).
 Places are strictly limited and fill up fast.
 On the day of your appointment, you'll need to arrive at the Visitor's Center at 8.45 a.m. to take the shuttle to Matrimandir.
 Photography is not permitted inside.
 The last shuttle back to the Visitor's Center departs at 11.30 a.m.

 More Information: Matrimandir website.Continue to 3 of 3 below.

 Sri Aurobindo Ashram and How to Visit It

 Sri Aurobindo Ashram was founded in 1926 and is one of India's most popular ashrams.
 While Auroville is an experimental community dedicated to human unity, Sri Aurobindo Ashram is where people have come to dedicate themselves to the practice of integral yoga, as taught by Sri Aurobindo.
 Its community consists of around 2,000 people.

 Sri Aurobindo's concept of integral yoga doesn't have obligatory practices, rituals, compulsory meditations or systematic instructions.
 Devotees are free to determine their own paths.
 They only need to open and surrender themselves to higher consciousness, and allow it to transform them.